LuizZak/SwiftRewriter/Architecture.md

 - ANTLR syntax is parsed directly into `SwiftAST` for function bodies.
 ---

-Parsing of Objective-C method bodies is postponed to after all files are parsed.
+Parsing of source language method bodies is postponed to after all files are parsed.
 This helps ensure we can produce a statement tree that has full visibility of all symbols and classes.
 This is relevant for the initial type-parsing and typealias generation steps.

 Statements are parsed into a customized AST for representing Swift grammars, contained within the `SwiftAST` target.

-Unlike high level constructs such as classes and global definitions, no intermediary representation is used to represent statement AST's between Objective-C and Swift, and the source code is translated directly from the ANTLR-produced tree for the Objective-C code into a Swift AST structure, for all method bodies.
+Unlike high level constructs such as classes and global definitions, no intermediary representation is used to represent statement AST's between source language and Swift, and the source code is translated directly from the ANTLR-produced tree for the source language code into a Swift AST structure, for all method bodies.

 ---
 ## 2.1 Intention generation